GREERIANA/AboutMe/README.md

 - Engineering component driven designs using Storybook, React, and TypeScript.

 ### COMPETENCIES
-- Relentless determination.
+- Relentless determination
-- Collaborative mindset.
+- Collaborative mindset
-- Problem-solver and critical-thinker.
+- Problem-solver and critical-thinker
-- Organized and highly attentive to detail.
+- Organized and highly attentive to detail
-- Empathetic and understanding.
+- Empathetic and understanding

 ---
 ---